openwisp/openwisp-docs/tutorials/demo.rst

 the core features of OpenWISP Cloud.

-If you prefer to use your existing firmware, please refer to the :ref:`the alternative firmware instructions
+If you prefer to use your existing firmware, please refer to the alternative instructions by reading :ref:`the alternative firmware instructions
 <alternative_firmware_instructions>`.

 1. Downloading the firmware